Skip to main content

 If you are experiencing financial hardship, seek financial advice before entering into any payment agreement.
 Find out about free financial counselling on our page on financial hardship.

-If you do not agree you are responsible for any of the claim, or do not agree on the amount of the claim, the community housing provider will need to apply to VCAT and prove why you should pay it.
-You can go to the VCAT hearing and dispute the claim.
-This page has more on disputing a claim at VCAT.
+If you do not agree you are responsible for any of the claim, or do not agree on the amount of the claim, the community housing provider will need to apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.
+Find out more on this page about next steps if you do not agree you are responsible for costs.

-Generally, if you request an internal appeal, your community housing provider should not apply to VCAT until after it has made a decision about your request.
+Generally, if you request an internal appeal, your community housing provider should not apply to Rental Dispute Resolution Victoria (RDRV) until after it has made a decision about your request.

 If you need legal advice or are having difficulty getting your community housing provider’s policies, see the information on this page about how to get help.